ProReNata/VueRestResource/README.md

 ### registerResource

 `import {registerResource} from VRR;`

 Use this method to create a Resource.
 It takes in 1 parameter, resources which needs to be a store object in the following format.

 ```
 Blocks: {
   apiModel: 'blocks',
   apiModule: MODULE,
-  handler: {},
+  handler: {}, // optional
 },
 ```
 The apiModule is the name of the store module.
 The apiModel is the name of the object in this module.
+The handler object is where you can pass functions to change the data just before it is added to the store.
 It will create a memory for this resource.

 You should first import the module using the path to your store.